 Only caterers who are certified as kosher by the Va'ad HaRabonim as of the date of your simcha are permitted to serve food in our synagogue.
-A current listing of approved caterers is included with this manual.
 Please consult the Temple rules for detailed provisions regarding the preparation and serving of food in our synagogue.